Degree centrality and root finding in growing random networks: Main results

 \item[(c)] In the tree case, when $f$ is linear, from Theorem \ref{linearattach} with $m=1$ and \cite[Corollary 3.3 (c)]{jordan}, the exact exponent of $\ep^{-1}$ in the order of $K_{\Psi}(\ep)$ in both degree and Jordan centrality measures is seen to be $(2+\beta)/(1+\beta)$.
 In this sense, degree centrality does just as good as Jordan centrality on trees for linear $f$, although it is computationally far more efficient.

-\item[(d)] The exponent of $\ep^{-1}$ in the upper bound in Theorem \ref{general} (ii) equals that in Theorem \ref{linearattach} (taking $\delta \sim 0$) in the linear case.
+\item[(d)] The exponent of $\ep^{-1}$ in the upper bound in Theorem \ref{general} (ii) equals that in Theorem \ref{linearattach} (taking $\delta \sim 0$) in the linear case with $\beta=0$.
 As Theorem \ref{linearattach} captures the exact exponent, the upper bound in Theorem \ref{general} (ii), in this sense, is the best one can obtain.
+In this case, the lower bound exponent is clearly not tight, and it is unclear if there are examples of $f$ for which the lower bound is tight in the non-tree case.
+The technical difficulty in getting sharp bounds in this set-up is that the underlying network does not admit an embedding into a `true' continuous time branching process (see Section \ref{BPpre}) which renders many of the tools we use to obtain refined asymptotics in the tree case inapplicable.

-\item[(e)] \tcb{The exponent of $\varepsilon^{-1}$ in the bounds obtained in Theorem \ref{linearattach} is seen to decrease as $m$ grows.
+\item[(e)] The exponent of $\varepsilon^{-1}$ in the bounds obtained in Theorem \ref{linearattach} is seen to decrease as $m$ grows.
 This surprising observation implies that, for large $m$, although the network becomes increasingly non-tree like, the efficacy of root detection using degree centrality increases.
-This can be intuitively explained by the stronger positive reinforcement of degrees as $m$ grows: each new vertex comes in with more edges which tend to increase the degrees of high degree vertices even more.}
+This can be intuitively explained by the stronger positive reinforcement of degrees as $m$ grows: each new vertex comes in with more edges which tend to increase the degrees of high degree vertices even more.

-\item[(f)] \tcb{The constants appearing in the above theorems implicitly depend on $m$.
+\item[(f)] The constants appearing in the above theorems implicitly depend on $m$.
 It will be interesting to make this dependence more explicit.
 It will also be interesting to extend the above results to non-constant and possibly random attachment sequences $\{m_i\}$.
-We will address this in subsequent work.} \end{itemize} \end{remark}
+We will address this in subsequent work. \end{itemize} \end{remark}